WulfgarW/homeassistant-pycupra/README.md

 The MyCupra/MySeat portal has a per day limitation for the API calls (about 1.500 request per day, including the calls from the MyCupra/MySeat app and other systems that read from the API).
 If you go above this limit, PyCupra will get not data updates from the API until the portal resets the limit counter at about 02:00 a.m.
 So the task is to find a good compromise between up-to-date data in HA and the number of API calls.
 As some data of your vehicle change faster or more often than others, the reading API calls in PyCupra are divided in three buckets:
 - Bucket 1: status of doors and windows, range information and status of charging and climatisation.
 This bucket uses the INTERVAL setting (poll frequency) described in the configuration options section below.
-- Bucket 2: everything that is not in the buckets 1 or 3 (e.g. mileage, parking position, full charging climatisation information, departure timers/profile).
+- Bucket 2: everything that is not in the buckets 1 or 3 (e.g. mileage, parking position, full charging climatisation information, departure timers/profile, climatisation timers).
 This bucket is updated about every 20 minutes.
 (An update for the data in bucket 2 is done, when HA initiates an update (of bucket 1) and the last update of bucket 2 is more than 1100 seconds ago.)
 - Bucket 3: the model images.
 This bucket is updated only every 2 hours.

 You can initiate an update of all data in the buckets 1 and 2 by activating the switch "Request full update".